Annemarie Hindman, Ph.D.

 See Current CV: Hindman_CV_053122_simple

-Dr. Hindman is a Professor of Early Childhood Education and Educational Psychology at Temple University, and she is affiliated (courtesy appointment) with the Department of Psychology.
+Dr. Hindman is a Professor of Early Childhood Education and Educational Psychology at Temple University, and she is affiliated through a courtesy appointment with the Department of Psychology.
 She coordinates the Early and Elementary Teacher Education program (PreK-4th grade certification) at Temple, and she is the director of the Center for Assessment, Evaluation, and Education Policy Analysis.
-She has authored more than 70 publications and currently serves as PI or Co-PI on more than $10 million dollars in grant-funded projects.
+She has authored more than 75 publications and currently serves as PI or Co-PI on more than $5 million dollars in grant-funded projects.

 Dr. Hindman studies how young children build foundational skills, including language, literacy, and social competence, throughout the first years of life and the transition to formal schooling.
 Much of her work focuses on communities in poverty, including participants in Head Start programs.
 Her work is characterized by three strands:

 - Professional development interventions: Dr. Hindman studies how to support pre-service and practicing teachers in preschool, kindergarten, and first grade as they teach children about vocabulary and other language skills.
 Much of this work is conducted with Dr. Barbara Wasik and Dr. Emily Snell.

 - Classroom-aligned family interventions: Because families are children’s first and most enduring teachers, another strand of research aims to help teachers and families forge meaningful connections that bridge the home-school gap and provide aligned, individualized learning experiences for young children.